 - To give overall feedabck on the meeting

 - Log in to the CE Portal using your ASCO.org username and password

 - Select "Provide Meeting Feedback" to submit your feedback on the symposium

 To receive ABIM MOC points, participants must submit their Symposium Feedback Form and claim their CME credits in the CE Portal for the Symposium by March 18, 2019.
 Once both of these steps are complete, ASCO will transmit all information to ABIM on the participant’s behalf.

 In support of improving patient care, the American Society of Clinical Oncology is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 AMA Credit Designation Statement - Physicians

-All other attendees may request a Certificate of Participation after submitting their session participation.
-Please note that all final decisions regarding certificate acceptance toward any licensure requirements will be made by the licensing organization to which the certificate is submitted.
+All non-physician attendees are welcome to submit a request for a Certificate of Participation, which may enable non-physicians to apply their meeting participation toward re-licensure.
+Please note, however, that all final decisions regarding certificate acceptance will be made by the licensing organization to which the certificate is submitted.